fieldtrip/website/tutorial/spike.md

 ### Adding trigger event information to spike structure

 After the raw spike data has been read in, we restructure it relative to event triggers, that is we add a trial dimension to it.
 This serves two functions.
 Firstly, it converts the spike times in timestamp units to spike times in units of seconds.
 Secondly, by making trials, we can proceed with further analyses that relate the spiking to the experimental manipulation in each trial, such as peri stimulus time histograms (PSTHs), raster plots etc..
 To this end, we use the function **[ft_spike_maketrials](/reference/contrib/spike/ft_spike_maketrials)**.
 This function requires two (cfg) configurations.
 Firstly, the number of timestamps per second, which must be explicitly specified by the user.
 This information is usually available in spike.hdr.
-In this case, cfg.timestampspersecond = spike.hdr.FileHeader.Frequency = 40000.
+In this case, `cfg.timestampspersecond = spike.hdr.FileHeader.Frequency = 40000`.

 Secondly, an nTrials x 3 cfg.trl matrix containing start (:,1) (first column) and end (:,2) (second column) of the trials in timestamp units and the offset relative to the trigger (:,3) in timestamps units.
 This requires the event file to be read out.
 The event file is read out using

     event = ft_read_event('p029_sort_final_01.nex')